 Patients recover from sedation very quickly but the timing does depend on the type of sedation one has received.

-Will Someone Need to Drive Me Home From the Dental Office?
+Will I Need Someone to Drive me Home After a Sedated Dental Treatment?

 Whether or not you can drive yourself home after your appointment depends on the kind of sedation you are given.
 Nitrous oxide is the mildest and most temporary form of sedation.
 Because it is inhaled, the team can taper dosage off at the end of the procedure and increase oxygen.
 This reverses the effects of the sedative within a few minutes.
 If you receive nitrous oxide sedation, you will be able to drive yourself home.